-The fastest sellout in St Columb’s history has persuaded promoter (and Horslips main man) Jim Nelis to add a second date on Sunday March 15th.
+The fastest sellout in St Columb’s history has persuaded promoter (and Horslips main man) Jim Nelis to add a second date to the bands Derry dates.

 “The tickets sold out – on word of mouth – in less than 24 hours” says Nelis.
 “There was still an overwhelming demand from people who found the tickets were gone before they had seen any announcement.
 So I asked the band and they were delighted”.